"...if we be honest with ourselves,

 “Greater love has no one than this, than to lay down one’s life for his friends.” ~ Jesus

 The King of the universe calls us his friends.
-He became a man and died for you.
-And by his Spirit, he rose his body from the dead and now lives for us all.
-(And though God has forgiven each and every one of us, we will never begin to be free from our sins until we begin to trust him.)
+He became a man and died for you to show you how much he loves you.
+(And by his Spirit, he rose his body from the dead and now lives for us all.
+And though God has forgiven each and every one of us, we will never begin to be free from our sins until we believe he loves us and begin to trust him.1)

 But the paradox of God’s love and forgiveness is this: You are not saved until you believe you have been saved.
 In other words, we have to enter into God’s salvation.
 We have to repent (change our minds) and believe.
-Each and every one of us has been forgiven, but we cannot enjoy intimacy with God and begin to be set free from our self-destructive ways until we believe that we are forgiven and are unconditionally loved.1
+Each and every one of us has been forgiven, but we cannot enjoy intimacy with God and begin to be set free from our self-destructive ways until we believe that we are forgiven and are unconditionally loved.2

 God is good.
 He is the greatest conceivable being.
-(For an in-depth look at what this means, see The Inescapable Love of God (2nd edition) by Thomas Talbott2Destined for Joy by Alvin Kimel, and David Bentley Hart's book That All Shall Be Saved.)
+(For an in-depth look at what this means, see The Inescapable Love of God (2nd edition) by Thomas Talbott3Destined for Joy by Alvin Kimel, and David Bentley Hart's book That All Shall Be Saved.)

 We are unconditionally loved and accepted by God.
 Isn’t that a wonderful thought?
 (But that does not mean God approves of everything we do.
 See here.)